 Uninvited to the big party, Rogers’ bank employees hold their own drunken Saturday night bash.
 Bored businessmen Richard Bradford (The Trip to Bountiful), Clifton James (David and Lisa & Live and Let Die) and Steve Ihnat pack guns and lust after the teenage girls at the party next door.
 Nobody even tries to conceal the rampant adultery.
 Mascara runs down the face of drunken housewife Martha Hyer – her husband is carrying on with somebody else’s wife right in front of her eyes.

-Meanwhile, a sullen Jane Fonda waits in sleek new motel for her rich boyfriend, while an obnoxious real estate salesman and his wife (Henry Hull and Jocelyn Brando) provide a nosy Greek chorus to all the commandment- breaking that’s going on.
+Meanwhile, a sullen Jane Fonda waits in sleek new motel for her rich boyfriend, while an obnoxious real estate salesman and his wife (Henry Hull and Jocelyn Brando) provide a nosy Greek chorus for all the commandment- breaking that’s going on.

 Janice Rule, who makes a three-course meal of her every scene as the slutty housewife Emily Stewart.
 Sheriff Brando puts on his best Saturday mumble and faces up bravely to the general scorn, even when baited by Emily’s come-on: